zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/controller.md

 1. In the left pane of Mod Organizer, scroll all the way to the bottom, and find the **"CONTROLLER SETUP (OPTIONAL)"** separator.
 You will find three mods in this separator.

 2. **ENABLE** the *"Keyboard Keybinds"* mod, and **DISABLE** the *"Gamepad Plus Plus"* and *"Complete Controller Setup"* mods.

+3. In game, open the MCM menu, then open the MCM menu named **MCM Recorder**, and click on the **"AurbaesenceKeyboard"** preset.
+Use the Run option, then close the MCM.

 This will return the keybinds to their original state.